Rodolfo Castro Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 11th in the league with a collective 9.1 strikeouts per nine innings.
+- The Reds pitching staff ranks ninth in the league with a collective 9.3 strikeouts per nine innings.

-- The Reds have a 5.41 team ERA that ranks 26th across all MLB pitching staffs.
+- The Reds have a 5.36 team ERA that ranks 26th among all MLB pitching staffs.

-- The Reds rank 11th in baseball in home runs given up (20 total, 1.1 per game).
+- Reds pitchers combine to give up 22 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- Weaver gets the call to start for the Reds, his first of the season.
+- Ashcraft (2-0) takes the mound for the Reds in his fourth start of the season.
+He's put together a 1.42 ERA in 19 2/3 innings pitched, with 17 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.